-I’m lucky enough to live with my boyfriend, my best friend from uni, and a pal from work.
+I’m lucky enough to live with my best friend from uni and a pal from work.
 I’ve only had to find flatmates online twice, which honestly can be so daunting and stressful.
 The key is to look early and be very honest with other people (and yourself) in what you’re looking for.
 It could be very awkward if you just want a ‘flatmate’ rather than a new friend, but they’ve just moved to the city looking for a new best gal pal (or vice versa).

 What I find interesting about the ‘Ideal Flatmate’ website is that they have a 20 question quiz to answer first, then they match you with suitable flatmates.
 If I ever need new flatmates, I’ll definitely keep this in mind – it seems a lot more fun than searching on Facebook groups.
 You can also advertise your rooms to rent!